 illustrated logo with a bay window in cool blues with calligraphy of the text Bay Windows in magenta, with papel picado banners in orange and yello with the text Ventanas en Saliente, with red Chinese papercuts in the shape of a lantern and a flower with flower window, the colloquial name for papercuts, in Chinese.

-A hyperlocal, 11-month long art process to foster belonging and build cross-cultural bridges between 16 working-class immigrant Chinese & Latinx women through the art of papercuts.
+An 11-month long art process to foster belonging and build cross-cultural bridges between working-class, immigrant, Chinese & Latinx women through the art of papercuts.

 “窗花”是一个为期 11 个月的艺术过程,旨在通过剪纸艺术促进华裔和拉美裔工薪阶层移民女性的归属感,并在她们之间架起跨文化的桥梁。